powerspowers/flatland/README.md

 ## Compiling

-If you want to compiled the source ...
+If you want to compiled the source the project file for Visual Studio 2017 is included.

 ## Want to help?